pulumi/docs/reference/pkg/nodejs/@pulumi/aws/ecs/index.md

 ```

 The upper limit (as a percentage of the service's desiredCount) of the number of running tasks that can be running in a service during a deployment.
+Not valid when using the `DAEMON` scheduling strategy.

 <h3 class="pdoc-member-header">
-<a class="pdoc-child-name" href="https://github.com/pulumi/pulumi-aws/blob/master/sdk/nodejs/ecs/service.ts#L232">property deploymentMinimumHealthyPercent</a>
+<a class="pdoc-child-name" href="https://github.com/pulumi/pulumi-aws/blob/master/sdk/nodejs/ecs/service.ts#L242">property deploymentMinimumHealthyPercent</a>
 </h3>

 ```typescript